FamilySearch/GEDCOM/specification/gedcom-3-structures-3-meaning.md

 4. Replace each `&lt;` with `<` and `&gt;` with `>`
 5. Replace each `&amp;` with `&`

-Other media types not discussed above are also permitted, though not recommended.
+Other `text` media types not discussed above are also permitted, though not recommended.
 If present, they are considered extensions.
 Such extensions do not require an [extension tag](#extensions) because the definition of `g7:MIME` is sufficient to cover this kind of extension.